We Can't Wait to See You!

 - If you or anyone in your party is feeling ill on the day of your visit or is exhibiting symptoms of COVID-19, please reschedule your visit until everyone in your party is feeling well and symptom free.

-- Because Danville has reached the threshold the CDC considers to be a “moderate” state of community transmission, effective February 23, 2022, the Science Center will no longer require masks indoors for all guests and staff.
+- The Science Center does not require masks indoors for guests and staff.
 We are still recommending that unvaccinated guests wear a mask.
 Guests or staff who would like to continue to wear a mask indoors are welcome to.

 Arriving at the Science Center